Early Support for Infants and Toddlers (ESIT)

 We provide home-based therapy and education services to children ages 0-3.

 CTC’s interdisciplinary teams include speech-language pathologists, occupational therapists, physical therapists, early childhood special educators, social workers and family resources coordinators who work together to meet the individual needs of each child and family.

 Children’s Therapy Center Early Support program provides services to families with children ages birth to three, who have a 25% delay in one or more developmental areas or a diagnosed need.
 Some children may be delayed in achieving milestones such as walking or talking, or have challenges with feeding.
 Others may have a diagnosis that could put them at risk for having a developmental delay.

 Early Support therapy services are play-based, as this is how children learn about the world around them.
 Using parent-coaching strategies, therapists help parents and other caregivers discover ways they can recognize learning opportunities for their child throughout their daily routines.

 When we meet a new family we see a child with unique abilities and individual needs.
 We see moms and dads who are eager for information and tools so they can help their child reach their full potential.

 Every family is paired with a Family Resources Coordinator and a service provider(s) from a team that includes speech-language pathologists, physical therapists, occupational therapists, social workers and early childhood special educators.
-In addition to providing individualized direct therapy and education services, our Early Intervention providers coach families and caregivers on how to recognize learning opportunities which occur during typical family routines.
+In addition to providing individualized direct therapy and education services, our Early Support providers coach families and caregivers on how to recognize learning opportunities which occur during typical family routines.